Utah Deaf History and Culture

 In May of 1969, a plot for a "walkout" was discussed.
 Paul Arthur, the Student Council president for the Oral Department, and Smiley Briseno, the Student Council president for the Simultaneous Communication Department, were the two key students who spearheaded the 'walkout.'
 Both student presidents worked together with other USD students to devise a strike plan (Raymond Monson, personal communication, November 9, 2010).
 They wanted to model their revolt after the infamous 1962 Student Strike, which most of these kids had seen as a child.

 Three weeks before the 1969 high school graduation, both the oral and simultaneous students secretly made posters in their rooms.
-After the Church of Jesus Christ of Latter-day Saints' early morning Seminary class, more than 100 students from both middle and high school bravely walked out of campus and protested at the flag area outside the Main Building on the Ogden campus.
+After the Church of Jesus Christ of Latter-day Saints' early morning Seminary class, more than 100 middle and high school students bravely walked out of campus and protested at the flag area outside the Main Building on the Ogden campus.
 Unlike the 1962 protest, this one attracted a larger number of oral students.
 Mr. Christopulos, the USD Principal, was not pleased with the students' 'walkout' and issued an order, threatening the seniors with having their high school diplomas revoked if they continued.
 The seniors were terrified.
-They needed their diploma in order to continue their studies after high school or to enter the workforce.
+They needed their diploma to continue their studies after high school or to enter the workforce.
 It was a one-sided dialogue because the principal was adamant about not ending the campus's social separation.
 The cancellation of the seniors' graduation meal by Superintendent Robert W. Tegeder added fuel to the fire.
 He also refused to listen to student appeals to end segregation on campus (Dale R. Cook, Paul Arthur, and Linda Snodgrass James, personal communication, May 29, 2011).

 On the Ogden campus, the walkout was held